Jennifer Abbott: Early life, family and education

-Abbott first started working in media with Sara Diamond and The Women's Labour History Project.
-In 2004, Abbott's first experimental short and multimedia work Skinned about interracial relationships, made with writer David Odhiambo, was exhibited at NY's Museum of Modern Art.
+Abbott has twin daughters, who appeared in her film The Magnitude of All Things.
+Her sister, Saille, died in 2008; Abbott's grief at her death is woven into The Magnitude of All Things.

+Career
-Her first feature documentary, A Cow at My Table (1998), addresses the ongoing battle between animal advocates and the meat industry.
-Five years in production took Abbott across Canada, the United States, Australia, and New Zealand to meet with leading activists for the animal rights movement, as well as spokespeople from the meat industry.
-Filming landed her in jail in Saskatchewan after she crawled under a fence on slaughterhouse property.
-A Cow at My Table (1998) was one of the first feature documentaries to expose and criticize intensive animal agribusiness and won several international awards.

-In 2000, Abbott collaborated with director Mark Achbar to create Two Brides and a Scalpel: Diary of a Lesbian Marriage (2000).
-The documentary is a low-budget video diary of the first legally married lesbian couple in Canada.
+Abbott has created several documentaries on social justice and environmental issues.
+Her first documentary, A Cow at My Table (1998), is about the meat industry and animal rights activists.
+Filming landed her in jail in Saskatchewan after she crawled under a fence onto slaughterhouse property.
+A Cow at My Table was one of the first feature documentaries to expose and criticize intensive animal agribusiness and won several international awards.
+In 2000, she was the editor on director Mark Achbar's Two Brides and a Scalpel: Diary of a Lesbian Marriage (2000), a low-budget video diary of the first legally married lesbian couple in Canada.
 The film received multiple festival invitations and was later broadcast on Canadian television networks.

-Abbott continued her collaboration with Achbar in 2003 when they co-directed the critically acclaimed documentary film The Corporation (2003).
-The film critically explores modern day corporations through the evaluation of corporate behavior towards society and the world at large.
-Incorporating interviews with 40 corporate insiders and real-life case studies, Abbott hopes the film will ultimately inspire strategies for change.
+In 2003, Abbott co-directed with Achbar The Corporation, the film for which she is best known.
+The documentary critically explores the behavior of modern corporations towards society and the world at large.
 During the directing/editing process, Abbott went through over 800 pages of interview transcripts and 400 hours of footage.
 The first "rough cut" was 34 hours that she whittled down into a narrative structure, in both content and emotional arc, over the course of a year.
 It was important to her that the documentary did not force ideas onto the audience but rather asked questions open to interpretation.
 During the filming of the documentary, Bakan wrote the book The Corporation: The Pathological Pursuit of Profit and Power.

-Abbott completed editing the film Let It Ride: The Craig Kelly Story a week before having twin daughters in 2006 when she took a short break from filmmaking.

-Abbott became involved with the documentary I Am (2011) after director Tom Shadyac saw The Corporation and invited Abbott to work as the editor and executive producer on the film.
-The documentary explores Shadyac's personal journey after a 2007 bicycle accident caused him to suffer from post-concussion syndrome.
-Abbott had an immediate connection with the film's subject matter, beliefs and core philosophy.
-Abbott worked remotely on the film from her home in Canada.
+Abbott became involved with the documentary I Am (2011) after director Tom Shadyac saw The Corporation and invited her to be editor and executive producer.
+The documentary explores Shadyac's personal journey after a 2007 bicycle accident caused him to develop post-concussion syndrome.
+Abbott worked remotely on the film from her home.

-In 2013, Abbott was commissioned by the Netherlands' Submarine Chanel to create an experimental short for a multimedia compilation based on a chapter from Steven Poole's book Unspeak and created the short film Brave New Minds constructed entirely from footage ripped from the internet.